stevelr/secret-keeper/README.md

 [CloudKms](https://docs.rs/secret-keeper-cloudkms/latest/secret_keeper_cloudkms/)

 - __1Password__ (linux/mac only).
-1Password is included in the example directory to show how external programs can be used with EnvKeeper and a shell script; no additionl rust code is required.
+1Password is included in the example directory to show how external programs can be used with EnvKeeper and a shell script; no additional rust code is required.
 Uses the free 1password
 [`op cli tool`](https://support.1password.com/command-line-getting-started/),